 Bachelor's degree in Business Administration, but work isn't a huge passion compared to personal life and relationships

 $40k Salary with benefits

 Health is a value, but not a main motivator (works out in group classes, not crossfit)

 She's motivated by a general sense of happiness and control in her day-to-day

 Value she finds in the product: self care and beauty

 How the product makes her feel: elegant, healthy, beautiful, luxurious

 Shops at Nordstrom, Steven Alan, Sloan, etc.

 As I'm sure is no surprise to you, I don't look much like our target consumer, on paper or otherwise.
 So my copywriter partners and I set out into the world to see what kind of products someone like Sara Jones is purchasing.
-Below is a gallery of images that helped us get in the right headspace.

 When it was time to develop the packaging itself we had a couple of constraints to work around.
-Our client was new to the market and would be clearly unable to meet minimum order quantities posed by most domestic manufacturers and with out internatinoal relationships outsourcing wasn't an option.
-So, I designed packaging that could be completely produced using only two seets of 8.5x11 inch sheets of paper.
+Our client was new to the market and would be unable to meet minimum order quantities posed by most domestic manufacturers and with out international relationships outsourcing wasn't an option.
+So, I designed packaging that could be completely produced using only two sheets of 8.5x11 inch sheets of paper.
 Plus a small label for the bottle of course.
 Once I finalized the dimensions of the design we used die-cutting to create a scaleable manufacturing solution.
 We used typefaces that could be integrated through all brand communications without licensing fees and a stock pattern we could adjust to meet our color and design needs for the brand.